 Welcome to the Catholic Parish of St Brigid’s, Raymond Terrace.
-We invite you to learn more about our parish and we look forward to welcoming you.

 Our Parish will be a vital, caring and welcoming community, living the Gospel of Jesus in word and action.